-Standing right next to the wall.
-This was drawn two years after the rest, from a photo, on the day after a great friend died.
-I wasn’t good for much else that day, and always wished I could have taken her there.
+Taken from right next to the wall.
+I always wished I could have taken my friend there.
 She would have loved the irony of such humour and light carved in stone.
 And God knows she wielded her slingshot all her life with grace and skill, slaying many giants.

 MATRIARCH AT AKDAMAR